rgbkrk/ipython-notebook-cookbook/README.md

 # ipynb-cookbook

-IPython notebook cookbook for deployment using Chef+Berkshelf.
+IPython notebook cookbook for deployment.

 Make it easy, make it awesome.